Totes jelly: a playful still life experiment in color and light

 Close-up of a vibrant pink jelly cup with glossy reflections, set against a bright blue gradient background.
 Bold conceptual food photography featuring playful textures, neon colors, and surreal pop-art styling.

-I started by arranging the jelly cups onto a vibrant blue background, letting the neon greens, hot pinks, and sunny yellows pop against the cool tones.
-I played with layering, reflections, and filters to create a kaleidoscopic effect — something alive and a little dizzying, like spinning on a playground in the middle of summer.
+I arranged the jelly cups on a vibrant blue backdrop, letting the neon greens, hot pinks, and sunny yellows pop against the cool tones.
+I played with layering, reflections, and filters to create a kaleidoscopic effect—something alive and dizzying, like spinning on a playground in the middle of summer.

 Vibrant still-life of colorful jelly cups arranged against a bright blue background with a kaleidoscopic, dreamy effect.
 Creative food photography combining playful styling, bold colors, and surreal visual storytelling.

 Lighting was key.
-I leaned into bright, directional light to bring out the jelly’s shine and translucency, catching highlights and bringing out the sparkle.
-I wanted them to feel like they were glowing from within.
+I leaned into bright, directional light to bring out the jelly’s shine and translucency, catching highlights and creating a glow from within.

 Pile of colorful fruit-flavored jelly cups with vibrant packaging and glossy textures.
 Bright conceptual food photography highlighting playful styling, bold color, and nostalgic candy branding.

-I went broad with my techniques and styling.
+I went broad with my approach.
 Some frames feel clean and orderly.
 Others explode into colorful chaos.
 Some are close-ups that turn the jelly cups into strange, glittering artifacts.

 Close-up of an orange jelly cup with glossy highlights, set against a vibrant green bokeh background.
 Bright conceptual food photography showcasing playful textures, bold colors, and surreal candy styling.

-This series reminded me why I love experimenting: when you give yourself permission to play, you end up somewhere unexpected.
-Somewhere more joyful.
+This series reminded me why I love experimenting.
+When you give yourself permission to play, you end up somewhere unexpected, and often more joyful.

 Previous